General Government Steering Committee Meeting

 - Seek legislation to provide recurring funding to state affordable housing programs, such as the Workforce Housing Loan program.

-NCACC General Government Committee Guiding Principles
+NCACC General Government Steering Committee Guiding Principles

 - The state-county partnership is unique and critical to providing services to all county residents.